-1. Research and development (R&D) tax credit
+1. Research and Development (R&D) Tax Credit

 In addition, small businesses may apply their R&D credit to offset payroll taxes.
-Like many start-ups, breweries often struggle to make and sustain a profit their first few years in business.
+Like many start-ups, breweries often struggle to make and sustain a profit in their first few years in business.
 While not profitable, the odds are they still have payroll to maintain.
-This legislation allows small businesses and breweries to put those R&D credits toward those payroll taxes rather than income taxes to realize an immediate cash benefit.
+This legislation allows small businesses and breweries to put those R&D credits toward payroll taxes rather than income taxes to realize an immediate cash benefit.

 How to Qualify for the Brewery Tax Credit

 The R&D qualification process is tricky and requires a four-part eligibility test.
 For this reason, it’s recommended that you have extremely organized and accurate documentation of the costs associated with your R&D activities.
 Qualifying activities include anything developed or improved, such as bottling processes, preservative chemicals, filtration methods, flavor or aroma profiles, or other advances in methodology or procedure.
-Our Research & Development Tax Credit Team is available to support you through this process, more information is available on our R&D service page.

-2. Charitable donations
+2. Charitable Donations

 Example of the Brewery Tax Savings

 Let’s say your brewery makes a delightful winter ale, but come springtime, consumers no longer crave those comforting notes of nutmeg and cinnamon.
 By donating this excess beer to a qualified charitable non-profit for a fundraising event, you could receive a brewery tax deduction.
-The beer must of course be in consumable condition and must be donated to a registered 501(c)(3) to qualify.
+The beer must be in consumable condition and must be donated to a registered 501(c)(3) to qualify.

-3. FICA tip credit
+3. FICA Tip Credit

-4. Section 179 deduction and bonus depreciation
+4. Section 179 Deduction and Bonus Depreciation

 Section 179